PlayStation CEO says PS5 will get its own VR headset, explains console supply chain shortfall

 Ryan said production of PS5s is “ramping up steadily.”
 He hopes that as retail stores open up, people can be rid of the bot-swarmed online retail experience.
 Would-be PS5 buyers have had ongoing issues securing one when specially crafted software programs are helping to shuttle consoles sold online to purchasers intent on re-selling them for a profit on the secondary market.

 Ryan has also been warmed by the amount of new sign-ups to the PlayStation Network.
-One out of four PS5 owners never owned a PlayStation 4, said Ryan, which means Sony is acquiring or welcoming back new or lapsed customers, and that about half of PlayStation 5 owners are new to PSN.
+One out of four PS5 owners never owned a PlayStation 4, said Ryan, which means Sony is acquiring or welcoming back new or lapsed customers, and that about half of them are new to PSN.

 And because lockdown is still ongoing, PlayStation will continue its “Play At Home” campaign by giving away marquee titles.
 When the program launched last year, “Uncharted: The Nathan Drake Collection” was downloaded 10 million times.
 Coming soon, players can expect the 2016 release of “Ratchet and Clank,” to build excitement for the PS5 exclusive “Ratchet and Clank: Rift Apart,” releasing in June.